Kinark/Materialize-stepper/README.md

 <button class="waves-effect waves-dark btn" type="submit">SUBMIT</button>
 ```

-The third way is by navigating programatically and, for that, there is three JS functions:
+The third way is by navigating programatically and, for that, there is three jQuery functions:

 To proceed one step:
 ```html